 West Volusia Amateur Radio Association holds ARRL Amateur Radio testing sessions on the second Saturday every other month.

-These testing sessions are held at the Wellspring Church, which is located at 1780 South Woodland Blvd, DeLand, FL 32720.
+These testing sessions are held at the St. Johns Lodge No. 37 located at 2557 N. Spring Garden Ave., DeLand, FL 32720

 Our tests begin promptly at 8:00 AM and continue until the last person completes their test(s).